mathew-fleisch/bashbot/examples/describe/README.md

 ## Bashbot Configuration

 This command is triggered by sending `bashbot describe [command]` in a slack channel where Bashbot is also a member.
-There is no external script for this command, and expects jq to already be installed on the host machine.
+There is no external script for this command, and expects jq to already be installed, and the environment variable `BASHBOT_CONFIG_FILEPATH` to be pointing at the running configuration, on the host machine.
 One argument/parameter is required to run this command and is used to select and print specific commands from the configuration json using jq.
 The `command` parameter is used to  `.tools[].trigger`

 ```json
 {